 “Motherhood doesn’t mean the same thing to every mother; and over time, it can mean different things to the same mother.
 Being able to pivot with your family and provide for them in different ways, that’s what a strong mother is.”

 But regardless of what stage in motherhood you’ve reached, every mom needs a relaxing place to unwind and possibly catch some zzz’s.
-For Meg, the master bedroom was the obvious choice—it just needed a little refresher.
+For Meg, the master bedroom was the obvious choice—it just needed a little refreshing change.

 As soon as she and her husband set eyes on their five bedroom Cape Cod-style home, they knew it was the one.
 Built in 1937, the space is a far cry from the typical Spanish colonial look that characterizes much of LA’s residential architecture.
 While the house has many winning features such as an upstairs bedroom layout that Meg lovingly refers to as “kid central”, what really caught her eye was the structure’s traditional, East Coast vibe.